PS5 vs Xbox Series X: does the most powerful console always win?

 Historically, it's hard to tell how important hardware specs end up being to a console's success.
 Usually, there are other factors to consider, most obviously the range of games, but also the price of the console, or its appeal beyond traditional players.
 Timing, too, can play a key part, and additional features may also inform their success.

 How important is powerful hardware in winning a console generation, then?
 And why does each console actually win its respective generation?
-Below, we've gone back through the last four generations of consoles, to figure out how they come out on top, which might give you some idea of what'll determine the victor this time around.
+Below, we've gone back through the last four generations of consoles, to remember how they came out on top, which might give you some idea of what'll determine the victor this time around.

 - PS5 vs Xbox Series X: who will win?